kreijack/bombrowser/tests/TESTS.md

 ### Test 10.16.3 - children too late

 Test description:
-- enter in the edit dialog of code COMP-B
+- enter in the edit dialog of code TEST-B
 - enter in the edit date dialog
 - change the "From date" to 2020-06-01
 - press "Save button"